 Understanding Python Decorators: A Powerful Tool for Clean and Reusable Code

 Python decorators are one of the language’s most powerful and expressive features.
-They allow you to extend and modify the behavior of functions or classes without changing their actual code.
+They allow you to extend and modify the behaviour of functions or classes without changing their actual code.
 This article will cover everything you need to know to understand, write, and use decorators effectively.

-What Is a Decorator?
+What is a Decorator?

-In Python, decorators are a powerful and flexible way to modify or extend the behavior of functions or methods, without changing their actual code.
+In Python, decorators are a powerful and flexible way to modify or extend the behaviour of functions or methods, without changing their actual code.
 A decorator is essentially a function that takes another function as an argument and returns a new function with enhanced functionality.

-The Basics: Functions Are First-Class Citizens
+The Basics: Functions are first-class citizens

 Python treats functions as first-class objects, meaning: